dlcastillop/final-countdown-js/README.md

 It takes two arguments:

-- `startTime` (string): specifies the time when the timer will begin.
-It must be in the `dd:hh:mm:ss` format.
+- `startTime` (string): specifies the time at which the timer will start.
+It must be in `dd:hh:mm:ss` format.
 - `options`(optional object): the options for the timer.
   - `startPaused` (optional boolean): determines whether the timer should start in a paused state.
 Defaults to false.
   - `onFinish` (optional function): a function that will be called when the timer reaches the final value.